-The Role of the SEND
+The Role of the SENCO

-The Special Educational Needs Co-ordinator's (SEND) responsibilities include:
+The Special Educational Needs Co-ordinator's (SENCO's) responsibilities include:

-- Overseeing the day-to-day operation of the school's SEND Policy. - Co-ordinating the provision for children with SEND. - Liaising with and advising fellow teachers. - Overseeing the records of all children with SEND. - Liaising with parents of children with SEND. - Contributing to the in-service training of staff. - Liaising with local high schools so that support is provided for Year 6 pupils as they prepare to transfer. - Liaising with external agencies including the Specialist Teaching Service (STS) and Educational Psychology Services, Health services, social services and voluntary bodies. - Co-ordinating and developing school based strategies for the identification and review of children with SEND. - Making visits to classrooms to monitor the progress of children on the School's SEND register.
+- Overseeing the day-to-day operation of the school's SEND Policy. - Co-ordinating the provision for children with SEND. - Liaising with and advising fellow teachers. - Overseeing the records of all children with SEND. - Liaising with parents of children with SEND. - Contributing to the in-service training of staff. - Liaising with local high schools so that support is provided for Year 6 pupils as they prepare to transfer. - Liaising with external agencies including the Specialist Teaching Service (STS) and Educational Psychology Services, Health Services, Social Services and voluntary bodies. - Co-ordinating and developing school based strategies for the identification and review of children with SEND. - Making visits to classrooms to monitor the progress of children on the school's SEND register.